RobertoRoos/sawIntuitiveResearchKitWiki/API-2.x.md

 * `orientation_locked`
   * *cisst*: event write `bool`
   * *ROS*: publisher `std_msgs/Bool`
   * dVRK specific.
-Indicates if the orientation is locked or not.
+Indicate if the orientation is locked or not.
 See `lock_orientation`.
 * `lock_orientation`
   * *cisst*: write command `vctMatRot3`
   * *ROS*: subscriber `geometry_msgs/Quaternion`
   * dVRK specific.
-This sends an orientation goal for the orientation of the MTM with respect to its base frame.
+Send an orientation goal for the orientation of the MTM with respect to its base frame.
 A joint trajectory is used to reach the orientation goal.
 Once the MTM has reached the desired orientation, it will maintain said orientation even when the arm moves.
 This command has no effect if the MTM is not controlled in effort mode (i.e. `servo_cf`).
 The best example of usage is to lock the MTM orientation (~wrist) when in clutch mode.
-The operator can move around freely but the absolute orientation remains constant so the MTM is still aligned to the PSM when the user restart the tele operation.
+The operator can move around freely but the absolute orientation remains constant so the MTM is still aligned to the PSM when the user restart the tele-operation.
 * `unlock_orientation`
   * *cisst*: void command
   * *ROS*: subscriber `std_msgs/Empty`